nicholasalau/INF01017-k-means/README.md

 positional arguments:
   h              The hypothesis to be used.
 The default is 1. k_clusters     The number of clusters used in algorithm.
 The default is 2. centroids_iterations     Number of iterations to find the best centroids initialization.
-The efault is 50. elbow_plot     If the execution should plot the Elbow method showing the optimal K. The default is False.
+The default is 50. elbow_plot     If the execution should plot the Elbow method showing the optimal K. The default is False.

 optional arguments: